magarrigue/assembl/doc/preprod_update.rst

 Preprod server has an assembl instance running on different containers.
 The whole instance is run via a .yml file run with docker-compose

-Note: 6f41608ee826 is the identity of the container running the image assembl:develop
+Note: To get the identity of the container running the image assembl:develop run ``docker ps | grep assembl``

 Local machine::